tkenning/dev.na.bambora.com/source/docs/guides/checkout/form.md

 - **Include Card Selection** - Allow the user to select their card brand.
 This field redundant.
 We recommend that it is excluded.
 - **Include comments** - Show the comments text field.

-Once you've finished customizing your form's fields, click **View Preview** at the bottom of the page to your payment form.
+Once you've finished customizing your form's fields, click **View Preview** at the bottom of the page to see your payment form.
 Click **Update Live** to confirm your changes and update your forms.

 ## Branding
 You can brand Checkout by adding a custom header and footer to the html text boxes on the configuration page in the Member Area.
 Simply add the appropriate HTML and CSS blocks to the head and body of the page.
 In the example below we have added the minimal header that can be seen in our [demo](https://web.na.bambora.com/scripts/payment/payment.asp?merchant_id=300204468&trnAmount=10.00&hashValue=198b1de5fae8e1671bdf720cbbf292e15671dfaa).